 P. N. Furbank

-Louis B. Jones is the author of Radiance, Particles and Luck, Ordinary Money, and other novels.
-Radiance's dark twin, Innocence, will be out in January from Counterpoint.
+Louis B. Jones is the author of Radiance, Innocence, Particles and Luck, Ordinary Money, and other novels.
+He lives in California.